gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 * Wait-free, "some one make progress"
 	* every step taken achieves global progress (for some sensible definition of progress)
-	* all wait-free algorithms are lock-free, but no vice versus
+	* all wait-free algorithms are lock-free, but not vice versa
 * Obstruction-free, weakest, "progress if no interference"
 	* at any point, a single thread executed in isolation (i.e., with all obstruction threads suspended) for a bounded number of steps will complete